mhjarvis/Books-I-Am-Reading/Web Security for Developers.md

     OPTIONS - asks what methods are supported by the resource TRACE - contains exact copy of the original HTTP request

-HTTP responses usuallly includea protocol description (HTTP/1.1), a three-digit status code (200, 404), a status message (OK), headers providing metadata, and a body (data requested).
+HTTP responses usually include protocol description (HTTP/1.1), a three-digit status code (200, 404), a status message (OK), headers providing metadata, and a body (data requested).

 ### <strong>Stateful Connections</strong>
 Because there is constant exchange of information between user and server, there is a need for stateful connections - handshakes that allow parties to continue to communicate.
 This can be achieved via a HTTP session.
 Sessions are commonly tracked by the server sending back a ```Set-Cookie``` header in its initial HTTP response.
 The cookie that is stored contains some text pertaining to that web domain.
 Information from the cookie can then be used to uniquely identify the user and establish an HTTP session.